EGI-Federation/fedcloud-integration-documentation/source/openstack.rst

 OpenStack
 `````````

+This manual provides information on how to set up a Resource Centre providing cloud resources in the EGI infrastructure.
 Integration with FedCloud requires a *working OpenStack installation* as a pre-requirement (see http://docs.openstack.org/ for details).
+Support for OpenStack is provided for the following versions:

+* OpenStack Mitaka -- LTS under Ubuntu 16.04 (otherwise EOL)

+* OpenStack Ocata

+* OpenStack Pike

+* OpenStack Queens (note that support for Keystone-VOMS is not available, only necessary for legacy VOs)

+Support for other versions is not guaranteed and they are not recommended in production as they are EOL'd.
+See http://releases.openstack.org/ for more details on the OpenStack releases.

-This manual provides information on how to set up a Resource Centre providing cloud resources in the EGI infrastructure, using **OpenStack Ocata**.
-EGI expect the following OpenStack services to be available and accessible from outside the site:
+EGI expects the following OpenStack services to be available and accessible from outside your site:

 * Keystone